-The options for seeing Tokyo are varied—from busy trains to taxis, and of course cheapo-friendly feet.
+The options for seeing Tokyo are varied — from busy trains to taxis, and of course cheapo-friendly feet.
 But what if you want something different?
 How about riding a go-kart through the streets of Tokyo?
-Yes, this is something you can actually do!
-Read on to find out how.
+Read on for all the info — including locations and discounts.

 Go-karting in Tokyo: How it works